ShenQi1996/Brooklyn_Nets/README.md

 Use Axios to pull all the player and their stats.

-Use Ract and material to display and design this webpage
+Use Ract and Material UI to display and design this webpage